 Upon successful registration with the Allied Health Professions Council, you will be allowed to practise as a speech and language therapist in Singapore.

 Can I study to be a speech and language therapist in Singapore?

-The National University of Singapore offers a Master of Science Program in Speech and Language Pathology.
-Information on the program can be found on their website.
+The National University of Singapore offers a Master of Science program in Speech and Language Pathology.
+Information on the programme can be found on their website.